 Left: Without horizon straightening, the image is bent around the camera view's center line (marked in yellow).
 Due to camera downtilt, this line is not at the horizon.
+Right: With horizon straightening, the camera downtilt is compensated and the image is projected around the

-Right: With horizon straightening, the camera downtilt is compensated and the image is projected around the horizon.
+Right: With horizon straightening, the camera downtilt is compensated and the image is projected around th horizon.